Stacy Adams (American football)

-Stacy Adams (born June 21, 1966) is a former American football coach.
+Stacy Adams (born June 22, 1966) is an American former college football coach.
 He served the head football coach at Valparaiso University from 2005 to 2009, compiling a record of 15–40.
 He was the first black head football coach and the second documented black head coach at Valparaiso.

 Early years and playing career

 Adams was born in Gary, Indiana and grew up in Glen Park.
 He graduated from Lew Wallace High School in 1984.

 Adams played quarterback for Tom Horne at Joliet Junior College.
 After graduating from Joliet in 1987, he played at Northwest Missouri State University.
 In addition to quarterback, he played running back and outside linebacker.
 He earned a bachelor's degree from Northwest Missouri State in 1990.
 In 1997, he earned a master's degree from Valparaiso.

 Coaching career

 In 1991, Horne added Adams to the coaching staff at Valparaiso.
 Adams was named the offensive coordinator and running backs coach in 1997.
 Adams also served as the quarterbacks coach while on the coaching staff.